Nick Beard, LLB, PhD

 Terri Clark, MPH

 Terri has been doing work in health education, training, and facilitation for nearly 25 years, and is currently the Coordinator of Prevention Services at Action Wellness in Philadelphia, PA.
 Terri is a member of Widener University’s Consortium on Sexuality and Aging.
 She is a certified trainer with the SAGE (Advocacy and Services for LGBT Elders) and serves on the American Society on Aging’s Leadership Council of their LGBT Aging Issues Network (LAIN) constituent group.
 She is also an advisory board member of Philadelphia Corporation for Aging’s Health and Wellness Committee.

 Terri has extensive experience in the field of sexuality education and training, including HIV prevention and LGBT topics.
 She is currently working on a number of projects to advance the field of sexuality and aging.
 Throughout her career in public health, she has been an advocate for gender equality and sexual health across the lifecycle.

-Terri is currently developing a new manual, Teaching about Sexual Orientation, due out in 2016.
+Terri is currently developing a new manual, Orientation, due out at the end of 2018.

 Cassandra Corrado (she/her) is an independent sex educator and social media strategist based in the Southeastern United States.
 Formerly a victim advocate, her teaching areas focus in un/healthy relationships, violence prevention, and LGBTQ+ health.
 While an undergraduate, Cassandra founded a 24/7 relationship education resource center, institutionalized Sexual Assault Awareness Month programming, facilitated Title IX working groups, co-authored a best practices document for gender inclusivity in the classroom, co-authored a safe space training program, and taught a course in bystander intervention program development.
 When she isn’t teaching, you can find her at a park with her dog or curled up with a book.